JoshCheek/CU/biolabs/how_do_we_know_any_of_this_shit.md

   * Could we create it from other molecules (eg what is it about amino acids that are so important, do other molecules have that quality? could we create a similar system using the other set of molecules?)
   * How DNA encodes so much information
   * How we can get so much diversity from the system we have
+* Why fluffy things like love are nonsense

 ### Neuroscience

-* How neural networks work
+* How neural networks work (what is a neuron, how do they encode complex systems?)
+* What are neuro transmitters?
 * How our brains implement this
 * The breakdown of the brain (names / locations / functions)
 * How the brain develops